Fluconazole for yeast and fungal infections

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard

 Can other medicines be given at the same time as Fluconazole?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Fluconazole should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving fluconazole.
+- Fluconazole should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Fluconazole.

 Is there anything else I need to know about this medicine?